Teaching & Curriculum

-The review is taking place in order to establish the views of all stakeholders around the curriculum offer.
-This review will support the work that has already started at department level in terms of sequencing, ordering of schemes of work and knowledge organisers.
-This is to ensure that students gain the knowledge required in a logical order.
+The review took place in order to establish the views of all stakeholders around the curriculum offer.
+This review supported the work that had already started at department level in terms of sequencing, ordering of schemes of work and knowledge organisers ensuring that students gain the knowledge required in a logical order.

-The rationale behind the review is to establish whether the school is offering the right balance of academic and vocational courses that will support the development of the whole student moving forward into future employment.
-The review will examine the current provision and time associated around the Key Stage 3 and Key Stage 4 offers.
+The rationale behind the review was to establish whether the school is offering the right balance of academic and vocational courses that will support the development of the whole student moving forward into future employment.
+The review examined the current provision and time associated around the Key Stage 3 and Key Stage 4 offers.

 The outcome of the review has ensured that our curriculum prepares pupils for a world that is changing at a rapid rate.
 Pupils acquire skills and ways of thinking that enable them to adapt to advances in technology and an evolving job market.
 Keystage 3 takes place from years 7 to 9 and Keystage 4 takes place from years 10 to 11 with options taking place at the end of year 9.

 Pupils at Saint Paul’s are expected to show initiative, be creative, work independently and in teams, self-assess and peer-assess with a critical and constructive eye.

-The subject pages in the section offer a brief summary of provision by subject area.
+The subject pages in this section offer a brief summary of provision by subject area.
 Please note that options arrangements such as learning pathways and subjects offered will change from year to year.